 This is not only an exciting time, but also a ‘fresh start’; an opportunity to create a positive lasting impression, to embark on new adventures and to become a successful, caring and respected individual within our community.

 From the very first moments in Graham School, form tutors will help your child feel secure and make friends within their tutor group and across the year.
-They will encourage your child to take advantage of the many clubs (pandemic not withstanding), activities and social events over the course of the year, whilst maintaining our Positive Discipline (PD) system and encouraging our students to become more independent and well-rounded.
+They will encourage your child to take advantage of the many clubs, activities and social events over the course of the year, whilst maintaining our Positive Discipline (PD) system and encouraging our students to become more independent, resilient and well-rounded.